 - Charcoal: Charcoal foot deodorizing products are unscented, as charcoal has no smell of its own.
 It will, however, absorb any odors in your shoe, making it seem like there was no smelly problem in the first place.

 - UV Light: UV light is used in a variety of industries for sterilization purposes.
 UV light kills cells by damaging their DNA, so when you use UV light to deodorize your shoes, you are killing the fungus, bacteria, and mold that is causing the unpleasant odors.

 How is this product applied or used?

 Shoe deodorizers can be applied in a variety of ways.
-Some are more messy or time consuming than others.
+Some are messier or more time consuming than others.